You’ve done it!

 The additional funds are needed for important conservation projects.
 The Stevenson Studio needs a new roof; water pipes for the theater building need to be replaced, and our "East End"—home to the historic forge/blacksmithing area, ceramics kilns and sculpture studio—needs a renewal that will include a new roof, new wiring, and additional cement flooring.

-Help us take advantage of this great opportunity!
+Thank you for helping us take advantage of this great opportunity!

 Thank you for your support and for keeping the arts vibrant in Mendocino.